 E.A.R.T.H.
 (Environmental Awareness Represented Through Highland)

-The E.A.R.T.H club strives to raise awareness about environmental issues both locally and globally and encourage the Highland community to make positive environmental decisions on campus.
+The E.A.R.T.H club strives to raise awareness about environmental issues both locally and globally and encourages the Highland community to make positive environmental decisions on campus.

 Juliet Moderow, 815.599.3578, juliet.moderow@highland.edu